tjeaneric/Flashcards-Frontend/README.md

 #### Stack:

-- Tailwind css
+- TailwindCss
-- Nextjs
+- Nextjs and Typescript